docapostiotalliance/kafka-etl/README.md

 }
 ```

-To be able to implements this interface, your jar module need to use the `kafka-etl-core` maven dependancy.
+To be able to implements this interface, your jar module need to use the `kafka-etl-core` maven dependency.